Weekend Mass is celebrated outdoors (rain, shine or cold) on:

 must wear face coverings, with exceptions for children of ages 5 or less.

 Parishioners may receive Communion only in the hand.
+Please remove gloves before the Extraordinary Minister approaches.

 - Please practice social distancing of at least 6 feet from members of another household.